Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

-By having the scoring estimator during training, we prevent the displacement estimator from escaping local minima by re-weighting the error residuals with a smooth pixel-wise correspondence scoring, which leads to registration performance improvement.
-In order to exploit the characteristics of the displacement estimator and scoring estimator, a proper optimization strategy needs to be designed to ensure the effectiveness of the proposed adaptive framework, which is detailed in the following.
+By utilizing the scoring estimator during training, we prevent the displacement estimator from escaping local minima by re-weighting the error residuals with a smooth pixel-wise correspondence scoring, leading to registration performance improvement (\cref{tab:contour_table}).
+The effectiveness of momentum-based weighting is shown in \cref{tab:m_T}.
+To exploit the characteristics of the displacement estimator and scoring estimator, a proper optimization strategy needs to be designed to ensure the effectiveness of the proposed adaptive framework as detailed below.